Kefuri/CV/README.md

 ## Haydon Houghton

 Since my first computer science class in year 10, I knew writing code was something I'd love to be able to do for a career.
-One iteration loop later and the descent into the rabbit hole began.

-Young and excited, I'm an 18 year old junior software developer raring to get into the world of software development and build a career in the industry.
+I still remember the first iteration loop I wrote, it printed "Hello World" 10 times.
+To my 15 year old self, it was amazing!
+And it started the journey that brings me here today.
+Young and excited, I genuinely can't wait to jump in head-first into this industry!

+## Projects
+Over my time at Makers, I built a few different projects to "learn how to learn" new technologies and how to properly work alongside other developers in groups.
+Through this I also

-## Skills
+## Soft Skills
 **Adaptation**
 After moving countries twice and changing schools 3 times, being adaptable became second nature - and it was only pushed further in facilities.
-Whether it be adapting to the needs of workers when planning a warehouse refurbish or adjusting to a completely new culture, I'm more than capable.
+Whether it be adapting to the needs of workers when planning a warehouse refurbish or adjusting to ever-changing user requirements, I'm more than capable.

 **Problem Solving**
-With a logical mindset built up from A-Level Maths and an intense internship in facilities, I can find efficient solutions to problems fast.
-Incredibly beneficial when your rubber duck won't tell you what the problem is.
+With a logical mindset built up from A-Level Maths, playing video games (who'd have thought they'd ever be useful?) and managing warehouse facilities, I can find efficient solutions to problems fast.
+This is, of course, very helpful when your rubber ducky debugger refuses to spit up the goods.

+**Resilience**
+Writing code can be tough.
+You try 1300 different things and none of them work.
+You've got 17 stack overflow tabs open but they're all marked as duplicates and you just want to pull your hair out.
+Being resilient means you can get through another 1300 different approaches without feeling disheartened, because it definitely is possible.
+Though hopefully it won't take that long.

+**Fast Learning**
+The Makers Academy bootcamp is only 12 weeks long.
+In that time, I learned and digested a huge amount of information everyday.
+Similarly, in my A-Level CompSci final project, I learned how to use the TKinter library with a backend SQL database in a matter of a couple months.
+I've become great at learning new things in a short timeframe.
 ****

 ## Education

-#### Makers Academy (start_date to end_date)
+#### Makers Academy (January - April 2020 )

 - OOP, TDD, MVC, DDD
 - Agile/XP